-Lap Key: Enables or disables the LAP button for recording a lap or rest during an activity.
+Lap Key: Enables the 🔾 button for recording a lap or rest during an activity.

-- Lock Device: Locks the touchscreen and buttons during a multisport activity to prevent inadvertent button presses and touchscreen swipes. - Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 37). - Metronome: Plays tones or vibrates at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence.
-You can set the beats per minute (bpm) of the cadence you want to maintain, beat frequency, and sound settings. - Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding. - Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
-On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 8). - PlaysLike: Configures the "plays like" distance feature, which shows adjusted distances to the green while playing golf (PlaysLike Distance Icons, page 25). - Pool Size: Sets the pool length for pool swimming. - Power Averaging: Controls whether the watch includes zero values for bike power data that occur when you are not pedaling. - Power Mode: Sets the default power mode for the activity. - Power Save Timeout: Sets the power-save timeout length for how long your watch stays in training mode, for example, when you are waiting for a race to start.
+- Lock Device: Locks the touchscreen and buttons during a multisport activity to prevent inadvertent button presses and touchscreen swipes. - Map: Sets the display preferences for the map data screen for the activity (Map Settings, page 103). - Metronome: Plays tones or vibrates at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence.
+You can set the beats per minute (bpm) of the cadence you want to maintain, beat frequency, and sound settings. - Mode Tracking: Sets the ascent and descent tracking mode to automatic or manual for backcountry skiing and snowboarding. - Obstacle Tracking: Saves obstacle locations from your first loop of the course.
+On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 31). - Pool Size: Sets the pool length for pool swimming. - Power Averaging: Controls whether the watch includes zero values for bike power data that occur when you are not pedaling.

+Power Mode: Sets the default power mode for the activity.

+Power Save Timeout: Sets the timeout limit for the watch to stay in activity mode while waiting for you to start the activity, for example, when you are waiting for a race to start.
 The Normal option sets the watch to enter low-power watch mode after 5 minutes of inactivity.
 The Extended option sets the watch to enter low-power watch mode after 25 minutes of inactivity.
-The extended mode can result in shorter battery life between charges. - Record Activity: Enables activity FIT file recording for golf activities.
-FIT files record fitness information that is tailored for Garmin Connect. - Record After Sunset: Sets the watch to record track points after sunset during an expedition. - Record Temperature: Records the ambient temperature around the watch during certain activities. - Record VO2 Max.: Enables VO2 max. recording for trail run and ultra run activities. - Recording Interval: Sets the frequency for recording track points during an expedition.
+The extended mode can result in shorter battery life between charges.

+Record After Sunset: Sets the watch to record track points after sunset during an expedition.

+Record Temperature: Records the ambient temperature around the watch or from a paired temperature sensor.

+Record VO2 Max.: Records a VO2 max. estimate for trail run and ultra run activities.

+Recording Interval: Sets the frequency for recording track points during an expedition.
 By default, GPS track points are recorded once an hour, and they are not recorded after sunset.
-Recording track points less frequently maximizes battery life. - Rename: Sets the activity name. - Rep Counting: Enables or disables rep counting during a workout.
-The Workouts Only option enables rep counting during guided workouts only. - Repeat: Enables the Repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Restore Defaults: Allows you to reset the activity settings. - Route Stats: Enables route statistics tracking for indoor climbing activities. - Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 37). - Running Power: Allows you to record running power data and customize the settings (Running Power Settings, page 88). - Satellites: Sets the satellite system to use for the activity (Satellite Settings, page 39). - Scoring: Allows you to set your golf scoring preferences, enable statistics tracking, and enter your handicap (Scoring Settings, page 27). - Segments: Allows you to view your saved segments for the activity (Segments, page 39).
-The Auto Effort option automatically adjusts the target race time of a segment based on your performance during the segment. - Segment Alerts: Enables prompts that alert you to approaching segments (Segments, page 39). - Self Evaluation: Sets how often you evaluate your perceived effort for the activity (Evaluating an Activity, page 6). - SpeedPro: Enables advanced speed metrics for windsurf activity runs. - Stroke Detect.: Enables stroke detection for pool swimming.
+Recording track points less frequently maximizes battery life.

+Rename: Sets the activity name.

+- Rep Counting: Records rep counts during a workout.
+The Workouts Only option records rep counts during guided workouts only. - Repeat: Records repeats for multisport activities.
+For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Restore Defaults: Resets the activity settings.

+Route Stats: Records route statistics for indoor climbing activities.

+Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 48).

+Running Power: Records running power data and customizes the settings (Running Power Settings, page 87).

+Runs: Configures the settings for the Auto Run, Lap Key, and Lap Alert options.

+Satellites: Sets the satellite system to use for the activity (Satellite Settings, page 49).

+Segments: Displays your saved segments for the activity (Segments, page 49).
+The Auto Effort option automatically adjusts the target race time of a segment based on your performance during the segment.

+- Segment Alerts: Notifies you about approaching saved segments (Segments, page 49). - Self Evaluation: Sets how often you evaluate your perceived effort for the activity (Evaluating an Activity, page 18). - SpeedPro: Records advanced speed metrics for windsurf activity runs.

+Stroke Detection: Automatically detects your stroke type for pool swimming.
-Swimrun Auto Sport Change: Allows you to automatically transition between the swim portion and the run portion of a swimrun multisport activity.

-Touch: Enables or disables the touchscreen during an activity.
+- Swimrun Auto Sport Change: Automatically transitions between the swim portion and the run portion of a swimrun multisport activity. - Touch: Enables the touchscreen during an activity or only for the map screen.